KKodiac/TextWikiCrawler/README.md

 *Tense: _NOUN_ for nouns, _ADJ_ for adjectives, _VERB_ for verbs, and _NUM_ for numbers *Path: url path to the wikipedia page where the word was found

+## Notes
+From django framework, will be working on Notes creater that automatically create notes involving a topic that a user desires.

 ## Contact

-If anyone is awesome enough to contact me for any questions revolving around this project, feel free to contact me via e-mail **seanhong2000@gmail.com** You are Awesome
+If anyone is interested enough to contact me for any questions revolving around this project, feel free to contact me via e-mail **seanhong2000@gmail.com**
-So have a great day!!